searchisko/searchisko/documentation/basic_principles_and_architecture.md

 ## DCP Overview

-**Distributed Contribution Platform** is a system intended to store and search/retrieve information related to distinct JBoss Community OSS projects, aggregated from various source systems.
+**Distributed Contribution Platform** is a system intended to store and search/retrieve information related to OSS projects, aggregated from various source systems.
-This system is necessary to support/extend synergy of JBoss Community in the era of more distributed environment, when project teams tends to use third party systems instead of systems provided and maintained by JBoss Community Team.
+This system is necessary to support/extend synergy of community formed by more projects in the era of more distributed environment, when distinct project teams tends to use distinct services available across internet instead of some centralized solution.

 Distributed Contribution Platform main design attributes:

+* openness and easy of use
+* high flexibility of stored information structures
+* simple, quick and flexible search of stored informations
+* possibility to store informations with guaranteed long term persistence for data sources where it is hard or impossible to obtain informations again in the future (eg. blog posts obtained over RSS protocol)
 * high availability of services (both for common runtime and platform upgrade time)
-* simple, quick and flexible search of stored informations
-* possibility to store informations with guaranteed long term persistence for data sources where it is hard or impossible to obtain informations again (eg. blog posts obtained over RSS protocol)
-* high flexibility of stored information structures
-* openness and easy use by other community members

-To support synergy, informations stored into DCP will be normalized in these areas:
+To support multiple projects synergy, informations stored into DCP will be normalized in these areas:

 * information type - so all pieces of informations of same type (blog post, issue, source code commit, mailing list email) originated from distinct